matthewzapata/database-exercises/README.md

 # Codeup Database Exercises

-These are my solutions to the database exercises.
+These are my solutions to the database exercises for Codeup.